RichardRosario/stall-v2/README.md

 1. MongoDB
 2. ES6,ES7
 3. Auth,xss
-4. AWS S3.Stripe
+4. AWS S3.Stripe for payment
-5. Linting with eslint
+5. Linting with eslint for coding standard
-6. Git
+6. Git to maintain our code versions
 7. Unit testing-just,mocha,chai
-8. express
+8. express to handle server requests
-9. mongoose
+9. mongoose for mongoDB
-10. joi
+10. joi for validation
-11. passport
+11. passport for logging social media provider
-12. node
+12. node for server side
+13. optimized for SEO

 ## other technologies that may be needed in the course of development

 1. ...
 2. ...
 3. ...

+## Tasks